23 Tasty (and Practical) Gifts for Your Favorite Foodies

 From gourmet picks to kitchen accessories, here are the tasty tokens they’ll love in 2025.

-But sweets aren’t the only edible treasure worth wrapping up.
-With the help of our Good Taste newsletter editor, we’ve compiled the ultimate cheat sheet for gifting the foodies in your life.
-But your giftees don’t have to be seasoned chefs to enjoy these amazing products.
-If anything, these presents might go over best with the loved one who refuses to treat themselves to high-quality tea, organic honey, or flavorful olive oil in the name of saving a few bucks.
+But cookies and candies aren’t the only edible treasures worth wrapping up this year.
+With the help of our Good Taste newsletter editor, we’ve compiled the ultimate cheat sheet for gifting to the foodies in your life.
+Your giftees don’t have to be seasoned chefs to enjoy these amazing products: If anything, these gems might go over best with that loved one who refuses to treat themselves to high-quality tea, organic honey, or flavorful olive oil in the name of saving a few bucks.
+And while shopping locally and small is our preferred way to do things, buying something online can certainly be quicker and more convenient, especially if you’re shipping it to another state.

 For more gift ideas, visit our complete 2025 Holiday Gift Guide.

-The Best Food Gifts for the Holidays
+The Best Gifts for Foodies for the Holidays

 Quince European Linen Fringe Napkins (Set of 12)